Tuesday, November 22, 2005

 Somebody had yanked the chain.

 Some talked of escape.
-Some, of someone jumping t
+Some, of someone jumping the train.

 Others of how this someone had failed.